harshit1912003/C-BiLSTM/README.md

 The project explores various neural network architectures to solve the given classification task.

-## Problem Statement

-The main goals of this assignment were:
-*   Design and implement neural architectures combining CNN and LSTM (or variants).
-*   Explore the use of self-attention mechanisms and dynamic meta-embedding.
-*   Implement and analyze a Transformer-based text encoding model, considering the effect of the number of encoder blocks and positional embeddings.

 ## Approaches Explored

 Several models and techniques were implemented and evaluated: